Data Security & Data Protection for MCP Explained

 Why MCP Servers Create Data Protection and Security Challenges

-Using MCP servers without adequate security measures can lead to:
+Using MCP servers without adequate security and governance measures can lead to:

 - Data leaks